SamDurand/Summit-in-Sight/README.md

 You can also specify an offset for your location (`offset_view`) and for the summit (`offset_summit`).

 The results are saved in a csv file containing the coordinates of each location and `view_possible`, the boolean value (True or False) indicating whether the summit is visible from that location.
+During computing, view_possible list will be written in temporary txt file (exemple: ;...;;.).
+Once the code is finished, you can delete them.

 You can then use the `plot_view_possible` to plot your coordinates on a map.